ghaliba3/adhoc/README.md

-# Solutions to Adhoc problems i often ask Engineers applying for a role in our team
+# Solutions to adhoc problems i often ask Engineers applying for a role in our team

 Q1 # I need to iterate over x number of repositories and update them all locally